How To Choose The Right Motorcycle Ramp

 2. Load Capacity

-Next, you should never buy a ramp that is not labelled or listed with its load rating (what it will load and how much weight it will hold).
+You should never buy a ramp that is not labelled or if the load rating is not listed (what it will load and how much weight it will hold).
 If you plan on using the ramp for a number of different motorcycles, then the ramp you choose should have a load rating that covers the weight and load rating of the heaviest motorcycle.

-If it is not labelled to load your particular bikes, then you need to find a ramp that is.
-Your ramp’s style will define where the weight will be distributed on the ramp.
+If it is not labelled to load your particular bikes, then you need to find a ramp that suits that weight of your motorcycle.
+Your ramp’s style will also define the weight distribution of your motorcycle when using the ramp.

-Accuracy regarding vehicle load height, wheelbase, and length, width and weight capacities are the most crucial factors when deciding on the right ramp for the use you need it for.
+Accuracy regarding vehicle load height, wheelbase, and length, width and weight capacities are the most crucial factors when deciding on the right ramp.

 3. Connection Points